linpengcheng/PurefunctionPipelineDataflow/README.md

 ![Microservice Architecture](./doc/Microservice_Architecture-v1r1.png)

-<h5 id="Traditional-OO-architecture-VS-Warehouse-Workshop-Model">Traditional OO architecture VS. Warehouse/Workshop Model</h5>
+<h5 id="Traditional-OO-and-FP-architecture-VS-Warehouse-Workshop-Model">Traditional OO&FP architecture VS. Warehouse/Workshop Model</h5>

-- Traditional OO architecture
+- Traditional OO&FP architecture

-  There is no definite, operational theoretical basis for design and evaluation, the design is very random, and there are not many good OO architectures.
+  There is no definite, operational theoretical basis for design and evaluation, the design is very random, and there are not many good OO&FP architectures.

-  In the same case, the OO architectures designed by different people are very different, and it is difficult to evaluate the pros and cons.
+  In the same case, the OO&FP architectures designed by different people are very different, and it is difficult to evaluate the pros and cons.
   For this situation, it is generally called lack of scientificity.